 A compatible device connected to the unit should automatically be identified by the system.
 If not, enable the feature from the advanced settings dialog.
-Refer to "Advanced" on page 233.

 The Chart panel

 - A North indicator

 - B Vessel

 - C Chart range scale

 - D Grid lines

 - E Range rings